ramalho/rf/README.md

 # Rune finders

 `rf`: utility for locating Unicode characters by name.
-Simplest sensible implementations in different languages.

 ## About this repo